So you want to go to Everest Base Camp and want to know how much it will cost?

 The benefits of booking online are if you are stuck for time then everything will be pre arranged for your arrival.
 You can literally arrive in Kathmandu on day one and head out trekking on day two.

 The negatives are that you'll be paying a premium for this.
-You won't be able to meet or choose your guide before hand.
+You won't be able to meet or choose your guide before hand and you'll need to read the small print carefully.

 If booking online with a private company do take note of what's included in your package.
-Some things like permits or Lukla flights are not mentioned and need to be clarified in writing.
+Some things like permits, meals, or Lukla flights are not mentioned and need to be clarified in writing.
+This is a huge downfall with booking online - they try to make the prices look cheaper but leave out important/expensive necessities .

 Easy to see prices